etrusci-org/quotes/markdown/quotes.md

 - If it is art, it is not for all, and if it is for all, it is not art.

+## Ayn Rand

+- We can ignore reality, but we cannot ignore the consequences of ignoring reality.

 ## Banksy

 - Art should comfort the disturbed and disturb the comfortable.